History of Pencils Timeline

 William Munroe, a cabinet-maker from Massachusetts, is credited with making America's first wood pencils in 1812.
 These pencils were natural and unpainted since they were made with high-quality casings.
 Eastern Red Cedar, a popular tree in Tennessee, was used to create the pencils since it didn't cause splinters.
 Most manufacturers set up shop in Tennessee to be close to the source.
 To this day, many are still based in the south.
 However, pencil manufacturers can be found all over the country.

-Conté’s and Munroe’s innovative thoughts led to a lot of experimentation with the design of pencils.
 John Thoreau and his son Henry David Thoreau (the famed author) built their own pencil factory in New Hampshire in the 1820s.
 This was where they developed a system for making pencils less brittle and greasy by substituting clay for wax.
-The business flourished because their pencils didn’t smear when used on parchment.
+The business flourished because their #2 pencils didn't smear when used on parchment.

 They also broke new ground in that they offered a variety of pencils, labeled from No. 1 for the softest to No. 4 for the hardest.
 The most commonly used, of course, was the classic No. 2 pencil!
 Today, the No. 2 pencil is a standard school supply in classrooms around the world.
 These pencils are valuable in education because the graphite is perfectly composed to produce an easily readable mark.